ronuma/legends/Videogames/GDD.md

 Genre: Fantasy RPG Rouge-like Game

+This game combines the elements of a fantasy role-playing game with the challenge of a rogue-like game, allowing players to explore a variety of dungeons and battle against dangerous enemies.
+The player will have the chance to choose powerful weapons and gear, use clever tactics to defeat enemies, and discover the amazing world

 ### **Gameplay**

 In order to develop a fluent game we decided to construct a scenario in which our main character needs to explore new places in order to fulfill its mission.
 To do so, we would create a spawning world, pero PvP is not active in which you can explore and get to know the story in more depth.
 In this first area, the camera would be placed in a top-down perspective that allows the character to explore in any direction.
 Once in this world, the player is going to be able to find a dungeon where the real PvP starts.
 Inside the dungeon the perspective would be side-on to help the payer understand he entered a completely different space.
 This dungeon would force you to keep exploring through it by not allowing you to exit unless you die.